shafayathossain/Flutter-Expense-Manager/README.md

 - [Build Runner](https://pub.dev/packages/build_runner)

 ### Bugs
+- File name convention not followed properly
-- Top five entries list in home is not updating when new entry added.
+- Top five entries list in home is not updating when new entry added
-- All entries list is not updating after editing an entry.
+- All entries list is not updating after editing an entry

 # Contribution
 1. Fork it